 - Hypofractionated Radiotherapy for Early Stage Breast Cancer (CINSW)

 A key goal of the LBVC Program is to create shared priorities across the NSW health system so that the system works together to improve health outcomes, to improve the experience of care and provide efficient and effective care.
 The main components of this approach include the following.

 - The MoH will continue as system administrator, purchaser and manager and will articulate the priorities for NSW Health through Service Agreements with LHDs, SHNs and Pillars.
 Performance against delivery of the priorities will be monitored in line with the NSW Health Performance Framework.

 - LHD/SHNs will determine implementation plans reflective of their local circumstances.
 The Pillars, as required, will support LHDs in a flexible and customisable manner to meet individual LHD needs.

 - The LBVC Program initiatives will be evaluated through Pillar’s Evaluation and Monitoring Plans.
 The primary objective is to assess the impact of the initiatives across the triple aim.
 As some monitoring measures are yet to be developed, measurement across the triple aim will evolve.

 - A Measurement Alignment Framework is being developed to support:

-- a systematic and strategic approach to measurement of the eight initiatives
+- a systematic and strategic approach to measurement of the thirteen initiatives

 - system priorities and informed decision making